 At Derby you’ll be based at our Britannia Mill site, which offers five floors of teaching spaces equipped with latest technology.
 The site has recently been refurbished to create flexible learning environments which match the varied teaching styles used on the course.

-Both campuses feature facilities which will give you insights into health care practice, including clinical skills suites and immersive simulation suites to represent a range of working environments.
+Both feature facilities which will give you insights into health care practice, including clinical skills suites and immersive simulation suites to represent a range of working environments.

 Exciting and highly interactive, this course places great emphasis on applied learning.
 You will build on the theory you learn through traditional lectures, tutorials, seminars and workshops by taking part in activity-based group work, delivering presentations and undertaking independent research in the wider community.